 Who are the highest-paid coaches in the NBA?

-Who are the highest-paid coaches in the NBA? originally appeared on NBC Sports Chicago
+Who are the highest-paid coaches in the NBA? originally appeared on NBC Sports Philadelphia

 Having stars on the floor is a great way to achieve success in the NBA, but boasting an elite coach is just as essential.